 Inness lived in Italy from 1870 to 1874 and in France briefly in 1875, when he returned to America.
 In 1876 he settled in Montclair, New Jersey.
 He lived in Montclair for the rest of his life, but traveled widely, often for the sake of his health, to Niagara Falls, Virginia, California, and Tarpon Springs, Florida.

 He died on a trip to Scotland in 1894.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Inness, George, Jr. Life, Art, and Letters of George Inness.
 New York, 1917.